mirror-shades/para/readme.md

 # Para Language Documentation

 Para is a minimalist data representation language designed for clear, typed data structures.
-It prioritizes simplicity, compile-time error detection, and explicitness, making it ideal for configuration files, data serialization, and simple data modeling.
-Para maps directly to Zig types for efficient integration.
+It allows you to write your config in a more programmatic style, then convert it to the serialization language of your choice.
+Current output formats are: JSON, YAML, TOML, ZON, RON.

+NOTE: This project is still in early development and should not be relied on in production databases.

 ## Design Principles